 What our International Space Station lesson plan includes

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
-This lesson requires colored pencils and rulers, as well as various materials for part 2 of the activity if you choose to do it.
+The materials you need for the activity include rectangular boxes, glue sticks, watercolor markers, construction paper, and other supplies.

 INTERNATIONAL SPACE STATION LESSON PLAN CONTENT PAGES

 The International Space Station lesson plan contains three content pages.
 Students will first learn that the International Space Station (ISS) is one of the most incredible and technologically advanced labs in the world.
 It continues its mission to foster cooperation between international governments and scientific discovery.
 The mission or purpose of the ISS is “to enable long-term exploration of space and provide benefits to people on Earth.”

 Launched in 1998, the station was built like a Lego model, with each piece added over time.
 It took more than 115 flights to construct the ISS.
 Even today, reconfiguring, remodeling, and retooling continue to keep the ISS in orbit.
 Fifteen countries operate there and have scientists visiting the ISS.
 More than 240 astronauts representing nineteen countries have made the ISS home for a period of time.
 The result is that over 3,600 researchers from 106 countries have completed more than 2,500 experiments, collaborating or working together with the astronauts living on the space station.
 The ISS is a model for international cooperation or diplomacy.